anuragmaher/bakerstreet/README.md

-# REST API for Baker Street
+# REST API for Baker Street Store

 Welcome to the REST API for Baker Street!
 You can use our API to create view and edit products on Baker Street Online Store.
 Baker Street is inspired from Sherlock Homes :)

-Baker Street API is built using REST principles.
+Baker Street API is built using REST principles and without any framework in mind.
 This API follows HTTP rules, enabling a wide range of HTTP clients can be used to interact with the API.

+$URL = "bakerstreetwala"; // I could not get bakerstreet on heroku

 ## Getting Started
 All Baker Street API calls requires a minimum of one mandatory header.

 ```
-Authorization - Authentication request header.
+Authorization token - Authentication request header.
 ```

-$URL = "bakerstreetwala"; // I could not get bakerstreet on heroku

 ## Authentication
 All Baker Street API calls need to be authenticated using an authtoken.